Venus tablet of Ammisaduqa: Interpretation

 Several dates for the original omens, as contained in the tablet, were proposed early in the 20th century.
 The following dates, corresponding to the High, Middle, Low and Ultra-Low Chronologies, were inferred for the beginning of the Venus positions: 1702 BC, 1646/1638 BC, 1582 BC and 1550 BC, respectively.

 The tablet's significance for corroborating Babylonian chronology was first recognised by Franz Xaver Kugler in 1912, when he succeeded in identifying the enigmatic "Year of the Golden Throne" ("Venus" tablet K.160) as potentially the 8th year of the reign of Ammisaduqa, based on one of his year names.

 Since then, this 7th-century BC copy has been variously interpreted to support several chronologies in the 2nd millennium BC.

 Many uncertainties remain about the interpretation of the record of astronomical positions of Venus, as preserved in these surviving tablets.
 Some copying corruptions are probable.
 Problems of atmospheric refraction were addressed by Vahe Gurzadyan in a 2003 publication.
 The entry for some years, notably 13 and 21 are not physically possible and are considered in error.
 Also, the tables used to calculate the heliacal rising of Venus assume a rate at which the earth is slowing, a rate which is not certain, causing "clock-time errors".

-David F. Lappin maintains that the best solution is 1483 BC for the positions, writing: "In summary, the 1483 BC Venus solution is among the better fits, with acceptable Venus data, and a superior match with attested 30-day months of Ammizaduga."
-David Rohl's New Chronology asserts that the best match on dates would be 1419 BC.